cybertraining-dsc/cybertraining-dsc.github.io/content/en/docs/book/python/python-install.md

 $ brew install python
 ```

-## Python 3.8 on Ubuntu 20.04
+## Python 3.9 on Ubuntu 20.04

-We first need to make sure that the correct version of the Python3 is
-installed.
-The default version of Python on Ubuntu 18.04 is 3.6.
+The default version of Python on Ubuntu 20.04 is 3.8.
+However, you can benefit
-However, this version is insufficient for us and **must** be updated.
-You can get the version while doing the following steps:
+from newer version while either installing them through python.org or adding
+them as follows:

 ``` bash
 $ sudo apt-get update